Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

   * The image file cannot be found.
 Make sure you copy the image file to the folder where the executable is located, and re-run.

 * `InvalidRequest: The feature 'Caption' is not supported in this region`
-  * Your endpoint is from an Azure region that does not support the `Caption` feature.
-You can either change the endpoint to a supported region, or remove the `Caption` feature from the list of features to analyze.
+  * Your endpoint is from an Azure region that does not support the `Caption` and `DenseCaptions` features.
+You can either change the endpoint to a supported region, or remove the `Caption` and `DenseCaptions` features from the list of features to analyze.

 ## Cleanup